What is the FiRa Certification Process?

-A certified device has been tested by an independent Authorized Test Lab (ATL) according to the FiRa Device Certification Process.
-Passing this testing demonstrates that the device conforms to the relevant FiRa specifications.
+A FiRa Certified™ device has been tested by an independent Authorized Test Lab (ATL) using FiRa Validated Test Tools according to the FiRa Device Certification Process.
+Passing this testing demonstrates that the device complies with the relevant FiRa specifications.

 The certification listing fee is USD 2,500 for an initial tested device and USD 1,000 for a rebranded device, a variant device or a device that uses a certified module.
-The listing fee does not include the cost of testing the device by an independent Authorized Test Lab (ATL).
+The listing fee does not include the cost of testing the device by an Authorized Test Lab (ATL).
+Learn more about the certification process.

 Why Should We Certify Our Products?

-- Providing proof that your device meets the requirements of the FiRa Certification Program
+- Provides proof that your device meets the requirements of the FiRa Certification Program

-- Listing your device(s) on the FiRa website along with all other certified devices
+- Lists your device(s) on the FiRa website along with all other certified devices

-- Attracting customers who prefer to purchase a certified device instead of a non-certified device
+- Attracts customers who prefer to purchase a certified device instead of a non-certified device

-Certification is optional but you may not claim that your device is FiRa-compliant unless the device has been certified.
+No, you may not claim that your device is FiRa Certified unless the device has been certified.

 How Does the Certification Program Work?

 As the FiRa specifications evolve, features are collected into a stable set of requirements.
 These requirements are included in test specifications which are then implemented by test tool vendors.
-Once those test tools have been validated by FiRa, they are added to the certification criteria in a phased approach.
-As required, typically two or three times per year, a new certification release is published.
+Once all steps to enable a new certification release are complete, FiRa will additionally offer certification for these new features.

 There is a 180-day overlap period upon the publication of a new certification release.
 During this 180-day period, a vendor may choose to certify their device to either the previous certification release or the new certification release.
 At the end of the 180 days, all devices must be certified to the new certification release.

 Yes.
 Devices are certified to a specific certification release.
-In addition, each certification is tied to a specific hardware, software and/or firmware version of the device.
-Any changes to the device are outside the scope of FiRa certification.
+Each certificate is limited to the specific hardware, software and/or firmware version of the device used for certification.

 Devices already certified to a certification release are not subject to future changes in the certification criteria.
 Retesting is not required when a new certification release is issued.